juniorkrvl/vuex-reactive-persist/README.md

 }
 ```

-You can watch for changes like this:
+Watch for changes on some properties:

 ```js
 reactivePersist({